redhat-developer/service-binding-operator/examples/bind_imported_app_to_offcluster_operator_managed_AWS_RDS_db/README.md

 ## Introduction

 This scenario illustrates binding an imported application to an off-cluster operated managed AWS RDS Database.
-The scenario also shows how to bind the backing service to two different independent applications and a use of the `envVarPrefix` feature of the Service Binding Operator to specify prefix for the names of the injected environment variables.
+The scenario also shows how to bind the backing service to two different independent applications and a use of the `envVarPrefix` feature of the Service Binding Operator to specify a prefix for the names of the injected environment variables.

 ## Actions to Perform by Users in 2 Roles